 Bake some cookies and place in a large jar.
 Keep any jars you may have and recycle them for this or other gift ideas.
-Jars decorated look fantastic and are easy to do for the creative gift beginner.
+Decorated jars look fantastic and are easy to do for the creative gift beginner.

-Another award winning baking great to give as a gift are these gorgeous Pumpkin Whoopie Pies which can have different fillings and teaches12345 is the lady to check out for these mouth watering delights.
+Another award-winning baking great to give as a gift are these gorgeous pumpkin whoopie pies, which can have different fillings.

-My dad absolutely loves Shepherd’s Pie but cannot make it so ends up buying it in a delicatessen at €6 a portion which is daylight robbery.
-I have made one that makes 4 large portions for €3 and will be making some up for my dad.
-It freezes well so you could make this in advance, put into disposable cartons and give to someone you know will appreciate it.
+My dad absolutely loved Shepherd’s Pie but could never make it so ended up buying it in a delicatessen at €6 a portion which was daylight robbery.
+I make one that makes 4 large portions for €3 so will be making some up for my dad.
+It freezes well, so you could make this in advance, put it into disposable cartons and give to someone you know will appreciate it.
 There are any numbers of dishes that are just as good to give in this fashion if you think about it.

 Creative Writing Ideas

-If you have decided on a gift you could still make up your own verse for inside the card which you are going to make or why not use an Irish saying, Quote, Proverb or Blessing for something different.
+If you have decided on a gift, you could still make up your own verse for inside the card that you are going to make, or why not use an Irish saying, quote, proverb, or blessing for something different?

 Greeting Card Sets

 Many people love cards and you may already have an indication who is a card person!
 I know in my family there are some who really appreciate nice cards and always give them to me.
-Why not make all your Christmas cards this year and check out my friend randomcreative for cool ideas!
+Why not make all your Christmas cards this year?

 If something has a bottom in it, it can probably be used as a plant pot!